 For papillary thyroid cancer (and all of the different types (variants) of papillary thyroid cancers that exist within this group), surgery, by far, is the most common first treatment.
 In fact, papillary thyroid cancer surgery is not only the first treatment but is commonly the only treatment that may be indicated.
-It is critical that a highly experienced surgeon and the right surgery is obtained the first time.
+It is critical that a highly experienced surgeon and the correct surgery is obtained the first time.
 Papillary thyroid cancer surgery should only be done by expert surgeons.
 By choosing the right surgeon and surgery, you are cured.
 The wrong choice may lead to repeated surgeries, complications, and even worse!
 Find out more about how critical important surgeon experience is in thyroid surgery in these publications or in our video here.

 Thyroid surgery was one of the first ever described surgeries in medicine, but early on it wasn't very pretty or safe.
 Over the past 100 years, thyroid surgery has evolved into its current state of the art by some of the most recognized names in surgical history.
 Today, in skilled hands, papillary thyroid cancer surgery may be considered an art form in its own right.